ska-telescope/ska-oso-pht-ui/docs/src/userGuide/TeamPage.rst

 Team Page
 ~~~~~~~~~

-Once on the team page, see :numref:`Figure %s <figure5>`,  you can move between pages where you can click on the page name as seen in
-:numref:`Figure %s <figure5>` ( see progress status indicated by the navigation bar "top center" of the page).
+Once on the team page, see :numref:`Figure %s <figure5>`,  you can move between pages by clicking on the page name ( see progress status indicated by the navigation bar "top center" of the page) or the page navigation buttons at the bottom of the page.